 Some of your guests won’t be into competition or potentially embarrassing themselves.
 My hosts split them into teams instead which meant anyone who didn’t want to play didn’t have to but could still feel part of the event.

 Others, however, didn’t need to be asked twice to dunk for dummies :)

 I loved the unique baby shower game ideas they came up with.

 Here are some ideas on games to play at a baby shower.
 Do you have any fave baby shower activities?

 7. Finally, have an end time.

-This host was originally published on October 23rd 2015.
+This post on how to host a baby shower was originally published on October 23rd 2015.